codeByVaibhav/graphics-in-c/README.md

 # graphics-in-c
-C programs for rendering 3d graphis in cmd using ascii.
+C programs for rendering 3D graphis in Command Prompt without using any Graphics Library.

         BEFORE COMPILING AND RUNNING PROGRAM.

-                SET YOUR CMD FONT TO CONSOLAS
+              1. SET YOUR CMD FONT TO CONSOLAS
-                FONT SIZE TO 5
+              2. FONT SIZE TO 5
-                SCREEN WIDTH TO 340 (screenWidth)
+              3. SCREEN WIDTH TO 340 (screenWidth)
-                SCREEN HEIGHT TO 120 (screenHeight)
+              4. SCREEN HEIGHT TO 120 (screenHeight)